-Towards mid 90s Indus Motor Company (IMC) started offering the diesel variants with the 7th gen Corolla which soon saw competition in shape of the B14 Nissan Sunny that was assembled by Ghandhara.
-However in the next 10 years the Corolla diesel went on to become a champion in its category whereas the Sunny due to Ghandhara’s mishandling was able to see just 1,159 units sold between 1998 and 2004 hardly averaging 165 units a year.
+Towards the mid-90s Indus Motor Company (IMC) started offering diesel variants with the 7th gen Corolla which soon saw competition in the shape of the B14 Nissan Sunny that was assembled by Ghandhara.
+However, in the next 10 years, the Corolla diesel went on to become a champion in its category whereas the Sunny due to Ghandhara’s mishandling was able to see just 1,159 units sold between 1998 and 2004 hardly averaging 165 units a year.
 In addition to sedans the Fiat Uno was also a locally assembled diesel hatchback that was available in the market.

 In forthcoming years, with Nissan Sunny and Fiat Uno going out of the picture, the Corolla diesel became a household name and the base 2.0D, the mid-spec 2.0 SE & top-spec 2.0D Saloon trims with the 7th and 9th generation Corolla– simply called as “o-dee” were not only hot-selling new cars but had a strong demand in used car market as well.
-They were priced higher than the 1.3L Corolla variants and lower than the 1.6/ 1.8 liter versions.
-Although the 10th gen Corolla too, saw decent sales of diesel variants in initial years but it was the generation that saw the demise of diesel cars in Pakistan and these cars were eventually discontinued.
+They were priced higher than the 1.3L Corolla variants and lower than the 1.6/1.8-liter versions.
+Although the 10th gen Corolla too, saw decent sales of diesel variants in the initial years, however it was also the generation that saw the demise of diesel cars in Pakistan and these cars were eventually discontinued.

-During its last years around 2012-13, IMC was even offering huge discounts ranging up to Rs 300,000 on diesel cars but by then the craze of diesel was already suppressed among the masses.
-So what went wrong with diesel cars which once saw tremendous sales for like 15 years in our market only to be faded into history, let’s have a look at the reasons?
+During its last years around 2012-13, IMC was even offering huge discounts ranging up to Rs 300,000 on diesel cars but by then the craze for diesel was already suppressed among the masses.
+So what went wrong with diesel cars which once saw tremendous sales for like 15 years in our market only to fade into history, let’s have a look at the reasons.

 Diesel Became Expensive than Petrol